Defender API: Features, Functionality, and Usage

 key

-Your company's unique API key available at the Lumu Portal.
+Your company's unique API key, available in the Lumu Portal.

 hash-type